-The Gold Coast Convention and Exhibition Centre (GCCEC) is a world leading sustainable meetings and events venue, committed to the continued cultivation of environmental and social sustainable stewardship.
+The Gold Coast Convention and Exhibition Centre (GCCEC) is a world leading sustainable meetings and events venue, committed to the continued cultivation of environmental and social stewardship.
 Event organisers, clients and suppliers are assured that the Centre adheres to the highest environmental practices for venues.

 The GCCEC is the first convention centre in the world to have achieved the coveted EarthCheck Gold status, recognising the Centre's commitment to operating at the world’s highest environmental standards and continues to adhere to such values.

 The Centre is also the first EarthCheck Certified member to be verified against the EarthCheck Responsible Meetings & Events Standard - 2nd Party Verified which is aligned to international standard ISO 20121 'Event Sustainability Management System'.

 Sustainability is not only one of the Centre’s core values, but something which is ingrained into the corporate culture of the GCCEC.

 The Centre's environmental policy is driven by a volunteer committee of dedicated employees, called the Project Green Committee, who maintain the Centre’s Environmental Management Plan that tracks and controls key areas of energy and water consumption and waste management.

 As sustainability has gathered momentum in the events community, and clients have become more aware of the environmental impacts created by their conventions and exhibitions, the GCCEC has committed to not only leading industry towards a more sustainable future for conferencing and events, but also adhering to the best environmental practices for venues world‐wide.

 The Centre has strived towards leading industry towards a sustainable way of conducting business events and is dedicated to providing a clean and professional venue to clients.